 Founded in 1996, BISP is Phuket’s largest international school.
 Students have every right to feel smug about studying at BISP.
 As well as enjoying all the benefits of living and working on a tropical island, they can enjoy the outstanding facilities on BISP’s 44-acre campus.
 From Olympic-sized swimming pools and a short game golf centre to an athletics track and even a trapeze rig, BISP feels as much like a training athlete’s paradise as it does a school.

 BISP is home to 870 day and boarding students and it’s a truly international school with 45 different nationalities represented, although the majority of teachers are British.
 The academic year runs from August to June.

-With around 470 students, the primary school offers the English National Curriculum to Years 1 through to 6.
-The classroom teacher takes lessons in English, maths, science, geography, history, PSHE (Personal, Social Health and Economic Education), design technology, and digital literacy.
-As part of the Key Stage 1 and 2 curriculum there are specialist classes in languages (Thai, Mandarin and Spanish) and PE (including swimming), as well as music, drama and art in Years 3-6.
+With around 470 students, the primary school offers the National Curriculum for England to Years 1 through to 6.
+The classroom teacher takes lessons in English, maths, science, geography, history, PSHE (Personal, Social Health, and Economic Education), design technology, and digital literacy.
+As part of the Key Stage 1 and 2 curriculum there are specialist classes in languages (Thai, Mandarin, and Spanish) and PE (including swimming), as well as music, drama, and art in Years 3 to 6.
 Thai students have five weekly Thai lessons, while all non-Thai students attend one weekly Thai lesson.

 Although BISP is very much a British school, it does embrace the International Baccalaureate (IB) programme and include IB’s’ Approaches to Learning skills in the primary curriculum.
-As well as preparing students for the International Baccalaureate Programme in Years 12-13, these skills teach children to be “researchers and investigators, thinkers, communicators, self-managers and team members.”
+As well as preparing students for the International Baccalaureate Programme in Years 12 to 13, these skills teach children to be “researchers and investigators, thinkers, communicators, self-managers and team members.”